 Under the Setup/Network/Time/Time Zone & DST, use the Time Zone slider to select your local zone with respect to UTC.
-If you have already established an Internet connection, today's date and the local time will appear at the bottom of the screen. $\boxtimes$ Auto DST is the default setting for Daylight Saving time.
-Force DST by checking the $\boxtimes$ DST box, or uncheck both boxes to ignore DST completely.
+If the screen. \boxtimes Auto DST is the default setting for Daylight Saving time.
+Force DST by checking the \boxtimes DST box, or uncheck both boxes to ignore DST completely.

-An accurate, default Internet Time Server has been preprogrammed into the NOVIA 272 at the factory.
+An accurate, default Internet Time Server has been preprogrammed into the NOVIA 236 at the factory.
 You may change this if there is a reason to do so.